 I am fascinated by the mind-body connection.
-Years of patient care has shown me the value of observing the role of emotion when healing.
-I recently began reading an excellent book by Dr. Gabor Mate’.
+As a physician, I have spent years observing how emotion affects healing.
+I recently read an excellent book by Dr. Gabor Mate’.
 (When the Body Says NO, Exploring the Stress-Disease Connection)

 Those ignoring this linkage invite health disaster.
-Choosing to live with negative emotion or prolonged stress will destroy the health of individuals believing this applies to someone else.
+Choosing to live with negative emotions or prolonged stress will destroy the health of individuals believing this applies to someone else.

 Types of Emotion

 Psychologist Ross Buck describes three types of emotional responses.
 He categorizes the emotions based on how conscious the person is of the actual emotion.

 - Emotion III–This is conscious emotion.
 (How we feel).
 This group involves emotions we clearly understand and experience, such as I am happy, sad, or angry.

 - Emotion II–This group of emotions others see in us.
 This includes the emotional displays that we consciously or unconsciously show to others.
 (Think body language, speech patterns, facial gestures, etc.)